Information consumption and size in firms: Economy of scale in information

-First, we note that a power law distribution describes well the information footprint above some minimum quantity $X_{\rm min}$.
-We fit the histogram of firms by the number of records, articles, and topics in Figure~\ref{gr:power laws} using a standard method \cite{clausetPowerLawDistributions2009}.
-We then find maximum likelihood exponents of $\alpha=1.819\pm0.004$, $\alpha=1.854\pm0.003$, $\alpha=1.912\pm0.004$, and $\alpha=1.747\pm0.001$ for records, articles, sources, topics, respectively.
-We note that the fit to topics goes through the data, but is statistically distinguishable from a power law and is limited in its range.
-Perhaps because of these limitations, we find that the exponent scaling relation in Eq~\ref{eq:exp equality} is least well satisfied for topics, $\Delta = 0.15\pm 0.02$, but for the remaining quantities $\Delta =-0.10\pm0.01$, $\Delta =-0.11\pm0.02$, and $\Delta =-0.06\pm0.02$ for records, articles, and sources, respectively.
-That the exponents are close to satisfying the exponent relation Eq~\ref{eq:exp equality} --- despite the fact that $\beta$ has been extracted for a small subset of public firms in COMPUSTAT but $\alpha$ from all firms in the reading data --- indicates that our scaling approximation is reasonably self-consistent.
+Next, we fit the probability distributions by the number of records, articles, and topics in Figure~\ref{gr:power laws} using a standard method \cite{clausetPowerLawDistributions2009}, which gives us a direct estimate of $\alpha$ instead of from using the right hand side of Eq~\ref{eq:exp relation}.
+From this method, we obtain $\alpha=1.88\pm0.00$, $\alpha=1.92\pm0.00$, $\alpha=1.97\pm0.01$, and $\alpha=1.80\pm0.00$ for records, articles, sources, topics, respectively.
+We note that the fit to topics provides a negative check because it should fail.
+After all, the fit to topics is statistically distinguishable from a power law, is limited in its range, and the estimate of $\beta$ from panel d does not account for the curvature in the median sales by topic.
+Accordingly, we find that the exponent scaling relation in Eq~\ref{eq:exp relation} is least well satisfied for topics with error of $\Delta \equiv \hat\alpha-\alpha = 0.15\pm 0.03$, but is better satisfied for the remaining quantities $\Delta =-0.11\pm0.01$, $\Delta =-0.10\pm0.02$, and $\Delta =0.00\pm0.02$ for records, articles, and sources, respectively.
+While one has to be careful with startups and the smallest firms which show much more variability in information and economic behavior \cite{zhangScalingLaws2021}, our scaling models establish a basis for comparison relative to an expected trend.
+Indeed, that the exponents are close to satisfying the exponent relation Eq~\ref{eq:exp relation} --- despite $\beta$ having been extracted for a small subset of public firms in COMPUSTAT and $\alpha$ from all firms in the reading data --- indicates that our scaling approximation is reasonably self-consistent.

-In contrast with the economic footprint, which are presumably constrained by physical \cite{bettencourtOriginsScaling2013}, or even metabolic, limitations, the largest firms can have a disproportionately larger presence in the information dimension.
-Heavy-tailed distribution of firm information search reveals strong inequality in how firms read, suggesting that the benefits of new information are worth the costs.